 You can add videos, text, images, PDF files, and audio from integrated cloud storage services such as One Drive, Dropbox, and Google Drive.

-The platform also offers conversion-optimized sales pages templates to help you boost your sales.
+The platform also offers conversion-optimized templates for sales pages to help you boost your sales.

 Overall, Teachable allows you to build online learning platforms that are highly responsive and offer students an omnichannel user experience on all devices – desktops, tablets, and smartphones.